Key Takeaways

 Is CPU inference usable for chatbots?

-How do I check if my GPU supports CUDA?
+How do I check if I have any GPU at all?

 How does quantization affect inference speed?

 Quantization primarily reduces memory bandwidth requirements, not computation.
 Q2 (2-bit) is about 30% faster than Q4 (4-bit) because the model loads fewer bytes per forward pass.
 However, Q2 carries a ~10% quality penalty.
-The practical rule: use Q4 as default, drop to Q2 only if you cannot fit the model in available VRAM at Q4.
+The practical rule: use Q4_K_M as default for every tier in this guide, drop to Q3 only if Q4_K_M does not fit in available RAM.

 Can I use quantization below Q2?

 Technically yes (Q1), but quality degrades catastrophically — up to 30% loss in accuracy.
-Not recommended for any practical use case.
+Not recommended for any practical use case, including the 4 GB RAM tier covered in this guide.

 Can I run a local LLM on 4 GB RAM?